Tasmanian State Government Planning Reforms and related documents

-The Tasmanian State Government is changing the Planning law in ways that are causing multiple and widespread community concerns.
+The current Tasmanian State Government is changing the Planning system in ways that are causing multiple and widespread community concerns.

-For information provided by the Government about these Planning reforms, go to http://planningreform.tas.gov.au.
+For information provided by the Government about these Planning law reforms, go to http://planningreform.tas.gov.au.

 - For the Tasmanian State Planning Provisions (SPPs) Tasmanian Planning Scheme click here.